The usefulness of virtual reality in science classes

 Background

-Many topics dealt with in science lessons concern aspects of the world that cannot be directly observed, such as structures and processes of the microcosm (e.g. atoms) or the macrocosm (e.g. the solar system).
-However, active experiencing and hands-on activities are essential forms of learning, especially for children.
+Many topics covered in science classes concern aspects of the world that cannot be directly observed, such as structures and processes in the microcosm (e.g. molecules, atoms) or the macrocosm (e.g. the solar system).
+However, actively experiencing and manipulating a dynamic environment is a crucial source of learning, especially for children.
 There is therefore a need for innovative teaching methods that facilitate access to processes and structures that cannot be directly observed.
+In this context, VR offers interesting potential for science teaching, as it allows immersion in virtual model worlds.

 Aim